 The bottom line

-It has been a long time since investors faced a sustained period of rising rates, so it may come as a shock to be reminded that your bond funds can lose money.
+It has been a long time since investors faced a sustained period of rising rates, so it may come as news to be reminded that your bond funds could potentially lose money.
 Still, investment-grade bonds rarely lose money over longer time periods, even when rates rise.
-It may make sense to review your strategy, but we think bonds play a role in most portfolios, regardless of the rate environment.
+Reviewing your investment strategy is always a good idea, but we think bonds play a role in most portfolios, regardless of the rate environment.

 Next steps to consider